Classic Silent Films At The Orpheum Theatre

 The Valley of the Sun Chapter of the American Theatre Organ society raised the funds necessary to purchase and install the pipe organ now in the theatre.
 The organ has over 2000 pipes as well as various percussion instruments and sound effects.
 It has an appraised value of over $250,000.
 The Valley of the Sun Chapter owns and maintains the organ at its expense and makes it available to interested parties under an agreement with the City of Phoenix.
 Receipts from Silent Sundays are used in large part for the continued maintenance of this historical musical resource.

-Brett Valliant - Organist
+Ron Rhode - Organist

 Silent Sundays Mailing List